What is a cold?

 How is a cold, the flu or COVID-19 spread?

-- Coughing, sneezing, kissing, holding hands
+- holding hands

-- Touching used tissues, toys and other surfaces
+- touching used tissues, toys and other surfaces

 What should I do if I think my child has a cold, the flu or COVID-19?